HarlanV/HarlanV/README.md

 ### HARLAN VICTOR COSTA MAGALHÃES

 - 💡 Love build things that can actually help someone;
-- 🔭 Data Analyst (with a bit of a Data Engineer), Chemical Engineer and Wizard!
+- ✒️ Data Analyst (with a bit of a Data Engineer), Chemical Engineer and Developer!
-- 🕵 Self-taught
+- 🧙 Next Goal: become a wizard!
-- 🧙 Favorite quote: "Dobby is a free elf !"
+- 🎲 DnD lover
 - 🔷 Fun fact: I can solve a Rubiks Cube in 3 min
 - 🇧🇷 Brazilian